hamzi207/bbg-gds-rollout/README.md

-# 🎨 Global Design System Roll-out @ Berlin Brands Group #
+# 🎨 Global Design System UX/UI Re-Vamp @ Berlin Brands Group #

 **🛠️ Private Project · Case Study Only**

 ## 🔍 Overview ##

-This case study outlines my work as a Frontend Developer on a major Global Design System roll-out at Berlin Brands Group (BBG).
+This case study outlines my work as a Frontend Developer on a major Global Design System UX/UI Re-Vamp at Berlin Brands Group (BBG).
 The objective was to create a unified and modern user experience by implementing a new UX/UI design across four of BBG's major e-commerce brands: Klarstein, electronic star, blumfeldt, and Auna.

 The project required a systematic implementation of new design components across the entire customer journey, from the home page to the checkout, ensuring brand consistency while leveraging a shared codebase.
 All work was performed on the Oxid e-commerce CMS.